 Here are the most common reasons to flip PDF files:

-- Adapting PDF orientation of the entire document.
+- Adapting the PDF orientation of the entire document.
 You may accidentally scan your document sideways and realize this later.
 Instead of rescanning the file, you can adjust PDF orientation by flipping all pages simultaneously (e.g., fixing upside-down PDFs.)

 - Adjusting the orientation of particular pages.
 It may happen that your entire file is in the portrait orientation and that only some pages are in the landscape mode.
 You can select those pages and perform the PDF page alignment.